CatX711/LingoLang/README.md

 <p>Lingo is a server side language built to be easier to understand than HTML.
 It has a simple syntax, easy to learn concepts, and a beginner friendly UI.</p> <br />

 Let's start with printing a simple `Hello there!`.
-This will send out a request to the server to output our text into the terminal.
+We will need to send out a request to the server to output our text into the terminal.
 Keep in mind that we are not currently on any website.

 <br />